cemerick/friend/README.md

 ## Overview

-Friend is intended to provide a foundation for addressing all of the security concerns associated with web apps:
+Friend is intended to provide a foundation for addressing all of the authentication and authorization concerns associated with web

-* channel security (restricting certain resources to a particular protocol/scheme, usually HTTPS)
+apps:

 * user agent authentication; Friend currently includes support for form, HTTP Basic, and OpenId authentication, and makes it easy to:
   * implement and use other workflows